kotoko/cpp-library/src/file_descriptor.md

 	// Do something.
 	//write(*text_file, "Hello world!", 12);

-	// File descriptor is guarder also against exceptions.
+	// File descriptor is guarded also against exceptions.
 	//throw std::bad_alloc();

 	// You can also manually close file descriptor (see documentation of shared_ptr).